kyler-harrison/uno-rl/README.md

 ## Results
 As a baseline, an agent that makes random decisions against the hardcoded opponent wins ~31% of the time over the course of 1 million games.
 After 1 million games of training, the "trained" agent wins ~34% of the time.
 Success?
 Not really.
 Failure?
 Science.

-## Things to Try Next
+## Where do we go from here?
-I believe the main impediment in the agent's learning is the delayed reward it recieves.
+I believe the main impediment to the agent's learning is the delayed reward it recieves.
 After the agent takes an action, it recieves a reward of 0 if the game continues, 1 if it wins the game, and -1 if it loses the game.
 This means that the agent recieves ~47 straight rewards of 0 until the average game terminates (see metrics/1e6_iters/std_out.txt).
-Because of the ratio of 0 to non-zero rewards the agent recieves is ~47:1, I assume the neural network has essentially optimized to predict very low values in order to minimize MSE.
-In order to get the network to learn how to predict meaningful outputs, I believe a more frequent reward is necessary.
+I assume that because the ratio of 0 to non-zero rewards the agent recieves is ~47:1, the neural network was essentially optimized to predict very low q-values in order to minimize MSE, meaning that it did not learn to take optimal actions in order to maximize its future reward.
+In order to get the network to predict more meaningful outputs, an update in the agent's reward mechanism that would more frequently give non-zero rewards is necessary.